-A former member of the U.S. National Softball Team and 2001 BIG EAST Player of the Year, Lizzy Lemire enters her 10th season in the Notre Dame dugout as an assistant coach in 2015.
+A former member of the U.S. National Softball Team and 2001 BIG EAST Player of the Year, Lizzy Ristano enters her 10th season in the Notre Dame dugout as an assistant coach in 2015.

-Lemire, elevated to her current title of associate coach in August 2012, works closely with the Irish outfield corps and is also a polished hitting instructor.
+Ristano, elevated to her current title of associate coach in August 2012, works closely with the Irish outfield corps and is also a polished hitting instructor.
 She has helped Notre Dame advance to the NCAA Regionals in each of her nine seasons as part of the coaching staff, including BIG EAST Conference tournament titles in 2006 and 2009.

-Under Lemire's guidance in 2014, Notre Dame emerged as one of the preeminent offensive teams in all of Division I softball.
+Under Ristano's guidance in 2014, Notre Dame emerged as one of the preeminent offensive teams in all of Division I softball.
 Team records set by the 2014 Notre Dame team included the highest batting average (.357) and most doubles (107, 1.98 doubles per game) in a single season in program history, figures that also led all Division I teams in the NCAA.
 The Irish, who had a team-best 533 hits and a .419 on-base percentage, also finished second nationally with a .552 slugging percentage and were seventh in scoring after tallying 6.69 runs per game.

 Notre Dame was ranked among the national top 25 teams over the final 14 weeks of 2014, tying a program record set by the 2001 Irish team (54-7) for consecutive weeks appearing in the national polls during a single season.